 Light and healthy, these vegetarian Broccoli-Stuffed Portabello Mushrooms with Dijon-Cheddar Sauce will satisfy your comfort food craving but not break the calorie bank.
 So delicious, your whole family will love them.

-Since my daughter and I, for the most part, have given up eating land animals, I am now faced with the challenge each evening of preparing dinners that meet the different dietary needs and desires of four people.
+Since my daughter and I, for the most part, have given up eating land animals for a while, I am now faced with the challenge each evening of preparing dinners that meet the different dietary needs and desires of four people.
 A couple considerations: 1) I am not about to cook multiple meals – ain’t gonna happen; 2) we can’t afford to eat seafood every night; and 3) my husband does very well eating a couple vegetarian dinners a week without complaint (which I truly appreciate), but if I removed meat entirely he would not be happy.
 So, beautiful, healthy, giant stuffed shrooms were my solution one night …paired with a nice, lean grilled Top sirloin steak. …Yep, I know how to keep mah man happy.

 I wanted a new vegetarian dish …a broccoli-cheese something, a stuffed portabello something.
 I loooove stuffed mushrooms, as evidenced here, and I wanted THAT in the form of dinner.
 I had also used broccoli as a stuffing in healthy Potato Skins – broccoli makes a fabulous stuffing! – so that was the clear path to take.
 Then adding a drizzle of light cheddar cheese sauce was just logical.

 These broccoli-stuffed caps were soooo good – they really really were.
 It’s amazing how when I eat something like these, I don’t even think about the fact that it’s vegetarian.
 Portabellos check that box for me.
 These stuffed shrooms even reheated really well the next day with a quick zap in the microwave.
 And only 195 calories per cap!